anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the following the enrollment is described as initial enrollment with an empty HTTP POST body.

 Upon receiving the enrollment-trigger, the pledge SHALL construct the PER as authenticated self-contained object.
-The CSR already assures proof of possession of the private key corresponding to the contained public key.
+The CSR already assures POP of the private key corresponding to the contained public key.
-In addition, based on the additional signature using the IDevID, proof of identity is provided.
+In addition, based on the additional signature using the IDevID, POI is provided.
 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

 Depending on the capability of the pledge, it constructs the enrollment request (PER) as plain PKCS#10.